harambe-forever/cafeOrderAndStockManager/README.md

 ![siparis1](https://user-images.githubusercontent.com/71318378/148652386-1ffb2b34-a895-4135-9a5a-d57f422aa9d2.png)

-You can either order to table, or buy shit to takeaway.
+You can either order to table, or buy items to takeaway.
 So you need to clearify your needs first.
 Then, you can add items to your basket just by clicking on them. ie:

 ![siparis2](https://user-images.githubusercontent.com/71318378/148652411-856ae85a-2e1b-4fa5-beb8-25d7ea4e3042.png)